typemeta/funcj/codec/readme.md

 As the codec is dealing directly with the underlying encoding - e.g. JSON, it has to be specialised for a specific encoding.

-For example, a custom JSON codec for the `ZonedDateTime` could be written as follows:
+For example, a custom JSON codec for the `ZonedDateTime` class could be written as follows:

 ```java
 static class ZonedDateTimeJsonCodec